tekenny/Getting-and-Cleaning-Data/README.md

 The run_analysis.R script is an R script which performs the following high level steps to transform the raw input data to the tidy output data.

   1 - Read and then merge the test and the train raw data to create one data set<br>
-  2 - Extract only the mean and standard deviation measurements 3 - Mutate activity variables from codes to descriptive activity names 4 - Appropriately label the data set with descriptive variable names 5 - Create a tidy data set with the average of each variable for each activity and each subject
+  2 - Extract only the mean and standard deviation measurements<br>
+  3 - Mutate activity variables from codes to descriptive activity names<br>
+  4 - Appropriately label the data set with descriptive variable names<br>
+  5 - Create a tidy data set with the average of each variable for each activity and each subject

 # About the tidy output data